vippsas/vipps-developers/README.md

 ## API Dashboard

-All customers have acces to an API Dashboard on [portal.vipps.no](https://portal.vipps.no) under the "Utvikler" tab.
+All customers have access to an API Dashboard on [portal.vipps.no](https://portal.vipps.no) under the "Utvikler" tab.

 It show information about your API usage, an overview of errors, etc.